Does your social work CV include these five key skills?

 Show your adaptability

 Great social workers must have the ability to remain flexible and adaptable in an ever-changing, emotionally intense work environment.
-According to the 2018 Community Care survey, children’s social workers will handle on average 25 cases - with some figures reaching 50.
+Children’s social workers will handle on average 25 cases – with some figures reaching 50.
 Mention an experience on your CV where you have had a wide variation of service users with many different issues, requiring you to use your initiative and act under pressure.

 Communication is key